Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Abstract

 \section{Abstract}

-Community Notes, the crowd-sourced misinformation governance system on X (formerly Twitter), enables users to flag misleading posts, attach contextual notes, and vote on their helpfulness.
-However, our analysis of 30.8K health-related notes reveals significant latency, with a median delay of 17.6 hours before the first note receives a helpfulness status.
-To improve responsiveness during real-world misinformation surges, we propose \ours{}, a unified framework that leverages large language models (LLMs) to augment Community Notes for faster and more reliable health misinformation governance. \ours{} integrates two complementary modes: \textbf{(1)} evidence-grounded note \textit{augmentation} and \textbf{(2)} utility-guided note \textit{automation}, along with a hierarchical three-step \textit{evaluation} that progressively assesses relevance, correctness, and helpfulness.
-We instantiate the framework through \ds{}, a benchmark of 1.2K helpfulness-annotated health notes paired with a fine-tuned helpfulness judge.
-Experiments on fifteen LLMs reveal an overlooked loophole in current helpfulness evaluation, where stylistic fluency is mistaken for factual accuracy, and demonstrate that our hierarchical evaluation and LLM-augmented generation jointly enhance factual precision and evidence utility.
-These results point toward a hybrid human–AI governance model that improves both the rigor and timeliness of crowd-sourced fact-checking.
+Community Notes, the crowd-sourced misinformation governance system on X (formerly Twitter), allows users to flag misleading posts, attach contextual notes, and rate the notes' helpfulness.
+However, our empirical analysis of 30.8K health-related notes reveals \textbf{substantial latency}, with a median delay of 17.6 hours before notes receive a helpfulness status.
+To improve responsiveness during real-world misinformation surges, we propose \ours{}, a unified LLM-based framework that augments Community Notes for faster and more reliable health misinformation governance. \ours{} integrates two modes: \textbf{(1)} evidence-grounded note \textbf{augmentation} and \textbf{(2)} utility-guided note \textbf{automation}, supported by a hierarchical three-stage evaluation of relevance, correctness, and helpfulness.
+We instantiate the framework with \ds{}, a benchmark of 1.2K health notes annotated for helpfulness, and a fine-tuned helpfulness judge.
+Our analysis first \textbf{uncovers a key loophole} in current crowd-sourced governance: voters frequently conflate stylistic fluency with factual accuracy.
+Addressing this via our hierarchical evaluation, experiments across 15 representative LLMs demonstrate that \ours{} significantly outperforms human contributors in \textbf{note correctness, helpfulness, and evidence utility}.\footnote{Code and data are available at: \url{https://github.com/jiayingwu19/CrowdNotesPlus}.}